 18.1 The admission arrangements for all pupils are in accordance with national legislation, including the Equality Act 2010.
-Please see the school's admissions arrangements on the school website and refer to the schools Accessibility Plan for further details with regard to fairer access provision.
+Please see the school's admissions arrangements on the school website and refer to the school's Accessibility Plan for further details regarding fairer access provision.